zzp1012/zzp1012.github.io/README.md

 # Hi!
-If you want to know about me, plz go my [home page](https://zzp1012.top/)
+If you want to know more about me, plz refer to my [home page](https://zzp1012.top/).

 <hr>